Blog Post

 10. Pets

 Make your pet policy clear on your residential lease agreement.
-Specify whether pets are allowed or not.
+Specify whether pets are allowed or not in the premises.
 If allowed, then carefully spell out your requirements and expectations.
 For example, state whether you charge a pet deposit and specify the pets you’ll allow.

 If you charge a pet deposit, will it be refundable or not?
 If this is refundable, specify your requirements.
 For example, it’ll be refundable if the pet doesn’t cause damage or problems on your property.
 Damage may include scratches on the hardwood floor, stains on the carpet, and so on.